aksommerville/vexularg/README.md

 - [x] Camera lock.
 - [x] Carry things.
 - [x] Active things.
-- [ ] Hazards.
+- [x] Hazards. ...NO.
+No danger, it's a friendly kind of game.
-- - [ ] What happens when you get hurt?
+- - [x] What happens when you get hurt?
+- [ ] Final maps.
+- [ ] Final timing.
+First pick a duration based on the map.
+Must be difficult but possible to collect all the things.
+Then tune Moon Song to fit.
 - [ ] Parallax background.
 Rain and clouds and such, that you see thru windows.
 Entirely decorative.
 - [ ] Music.
 - [ ] Sound effects.
-- [ ] Session clock.
+- [x] Session clock.
 Count down.
 "2 minutes to recite this incantation, collect the offering before that!"
 - [x] Moon reciting the incantation.
 - [ ] Hello modal.
 - [ ] Gameover modal.